 Step 1: Identify Broken Links on Your Site

 The first step is to determine if you have any dead links lurking on your website.
-We’ll show you how to do this with two different tools.
+To do that manually would involve clicking every single link on your site to see if it indeed goes to the intended location.

 Step 2: Fix Internal Broken Links